Layne-Huang/layne-huang.github.io/index.md

 I'm a third-year Ph.D. student of the Department of Computer Science, City University of Hong Kong, advised by Prof. [Ka-Chun Wong](http://www.cs.toronto.edu/~wkc/).
 Before that, I received my bachelor's degree from Wuhan University (major in MIS and minor in CS).
 My research interests includes BioNLP and Machine learning in drug developemnt.

 ## News
+- **[Nov 2022]** Our paper MDM: Molecular Diffusion Model for 3D Molecule Generation" is accepted to AAAI2023.
 - **[Nov 2022]** Our paper "CoaDTI: Multi-modal co-attention based framework for drug-target interaction annotation" is accepted to Briefings in Bioinformatics
 - **[Mar 2022]** I start my internship in Tencet AI Lab.